ramu-r/obsidian-media-companion/ROADMAP.md

 Everything needed for a minimal viable product.
 In general, this means: Cleaning things up, making it respond to files being removed / added / moved / edited.

 - [x] Remove sidecar files from the file explorer (default explorer only)
-- [ ] Allow users to turn of hiding sidecar files
+- [ ] Allow users to turn off hiding sidecar files
+- [ ] Hide things from the file explorer also if there are multiple windows or it is revealed later
 - [ ] When opening an media file, open a side-view with 1.
 The media file 2.
-An editor window for the sidecar file
+An editor window for the sidecar file (WIP)
-- [ ] When clicking on a file in the gallery view, do the same as above, and highlight the file
+- [x] When clicking on a file in the gallery view, do the same as above, and highlight the file (WIP)
-- [ ] Remove sidecar files from the graph view - possibly add sidecar tag to file
+- [x] Remove sidecar files from the graph view - possibly add sidecar tag to file - Not necessary, people can filter them themselves
-- [ ] Update gallery to use own system.
+- [x] Update gallery to use own system.
 The current system is quite broken
-- [ ] Show a model with updates when a lot of new files have been detected; Show progress for feature extraction
+- [ ] Show a modal with updates when a lot of new files have been detected; Show progress for feature extraction
+- [ ] Allow searching in the gallery
+- [ ] Make the gallery responsive
+- [ ] Make sure things work on mobile

 ## File types